kabirt7/eShop/README.md

 ## Known Problems

-- new Carousel component is needed.
-Current implementation is broken.
-I have a better implementation in mind that will be live very soon.
-Also, scrolling doesn't feel smooth.
+- Home needs to use a reusable Carousel
 - Overall styling upgrade.
 Doesn’t look sleek at all.
 Colors I'm happy with though.
 - Favourite Button on cart page submitting.
 Need to fix and add this functionality to the product page.
 - Need to add Product bios

+## Carousel Fix

+- my current implementation of the Carousel on the Home Page is broken.
+Re rendering the image based on the index instead of pre-loading them all and scrolling through is not a good isea
+- I will fix in future but I'm more focused on learning from this in future projects for the moment.

 ## Features